Knowledge Hub

 Ending the new arrangement

-• When the tenant's profits (or turnover) exceed a certain level
+• When the tenant’s profits (or turnover) hit a certain level

-When the monthly rent arrangement ends, the landlord will usually want any outstanding sums cleared and interest paid on that balance.
+When the monthly rent arrangement ends, it’s normal for the landlord to expect any outstanding sums to be paid off, including interest on any balance.

 Additional considerations for monthly rent concession